-Enter the total power consumption per day, number of backup days required, maximum depth of discharge, and voltage into the calculator to determine the solar battery bank size.
+Enter the total power consumption per day, the number of backup days required, maximum depth of discharge, and voltage into the calculator to determine the solar battery bank size.

 Solar Battery Bank Size Formula